Itai-Nelken/Pi-Assistant/README.md

  * 20/10/2020 - BIG UPDATE: v1.1: added more apps, changed autoremove with apt tools (containing autoremove and autoclean), when commands finish running the script returns to the main menu and more
  * 21/10/2020 - added updater script that runs on startup, version 1.1.1 released, added uninstall script, now you can update manually from system-tools. fixed countless bugs.
  * 26/10/2020 - added updater (might not work), bug fixes and improvements.
+ * 1/11/2020 - renamed system-tools to Pi-Assistant, more bug fixes.

 ## Known issues and bugs
 *updater might not work, if it fails you have to reinstall to get the new version